presnick/ProgramsInformationPeople/_sources/Iteration/ExtraExercises.rst

    class myTests(TestCaseGui):

       def testThree(self):
-         self.assertEqual(output, "aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa", "Testing that output has the correct value (a string with 25 a's).")
+         self.assertEqual(output, "aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa", "Testing that output has the correct value.")

    myTests().main()

 3.1 Create an empty string and assign it to the variable ``lett``.
-Then using range, for each item in range, add a "b" to lett so once you are done, lett has 7 b's.
+Then using range, write code such that when your code is run, lett has 7 b's (``"bbbbbbb"``).

 .. activecode:: ee_ch10_031